You may be asked to avoid any sexual

 You can collect a semen sample during sex by withdrawing

-your penis from your partner just before ejaculating (coitus interruptus).
+your penis from your partner just before you ejaculate.
 You

 then ejaculate into a clean sample cup.
 This method can be used after a

-vasectomy to test for the presence of sperm, but other methods will likely be
+vasectomy to test for the presence of sperm.
+But other ways will likely be

 recommended if you are testing for infertility.